 We found the tent sites to be very comfortable.
-I think the RV sites seemed a little crowded together, but that is the case in many campgrounds.
+I think the RV sites seemed a little crowded together, and very open, but that is the case in many campgrounds.

 This campground is pet friendly, and we saw numerous campers with their dogs.
 They also have a nice fenced in dog run for your furry camping buddy.